rajann44/appium-2024/README.md

-# Appium Test Automation Framework
+# Monefy Test Automation Framework

 A robust mobile test automation framework built with Appium, designed for scalability and maintainability.
 This framework helps you write and maintain high-quality mobile tests efficiently.